mcmah309/anyhow/README.md

 Which is usually done at startup.

-We can include Stack Trace with `Error.hasStackTrace = false` to not capture a stack trace:
+With `Error.hasStackTrace = false`, we can exclude capturing a stack trace:

 ```text
 Error: Could not order for user: Bob.